Optimal Design under Interference, Homophily, and Robustness Trade-offs: Homophily and Heterogeneous Variation

 \begin{example} A prominent example of stochastic heterogeneous variation is through the lens of noisy network observations.
 Consider the setting where $\alpha$ (and similarly $\phi$) is a fixed function of the units in our finite population that is $\eta$-homophilous with respect to the graph $G$ with Laplacian $L$.
 Thus, we can express $\alpha = L^{\dagger/2} \beta$ for a coefficient vector $\beta$ with length $\sqrt{\eta}$.
 Now consider the observed network $G_{\text{obs}}$ with corresponding Laplacian $L_{\text{obs}}$ (see, for example, \Cref{fig:noisy_netw_obs}).
 We can decompose $\alpha = L^{\dagger/2} \beta = h + \varepsilon, h:= L_{\text{obs}}^{\dagger/2} \beta, \text{ and } \varepsilon := (L^{\dagger/2} -L_{\text{obs}}^{\dagger/2}) \beta$.
 In this decomposition, $h$ is $\eta$-homophilous with respect to the observed graph, and $\varepsilon$ is a function of the randomly observed graph structure.
 Imposing conditions on $\Sigma := \mathbb{E}[\varepsilon \varepsilon^T]$ imposes minimal moment constraints on the extent of heterogeneous variation. \end{example}

-We can characterize worst-case bounds in terms of Schatten norms, $\sup_{\|\Sigma_f\|_{q^\star} \leq \kappa} \operatorname{Tr}(X\Sigma_f) = \|X\|_{q} \kappa.$ We write this out formally in \Cref{section_mse_bound}.
+We can characterize worst-case bounds in terms of Schatten norms, $\sup_{\|\Sigma_f\|_{q^\star} \leq \kappa} \operatorname{Tr}(X\Sigma_f) = \kappa \|X\|_{q}.$ We write this out formally in \Cref{section_mse_bound}.
 When $q^* = 1,\, q= \infty$, we recover the previous operator-norm bound.
 When $q^*=q=2$, we get a bound in terms of the Frobenius norm of the covariance matrix, $\kappa \| X \|_F$.
 This leads to a novel connection to \citet{viviano2023causal}.

 Concretely, these are realized as penalizations that encourage randomization in our designs, with the extreme case being unit-level Bernoulli randomization.
-Randomization results in robust designs \citep{rubin1978bayesian} that ensure a controlled worst-case MSE under minimal moment assumptions.
+In this sense, randomization yields robust designs that ensure a controlled worst-case MSE under minimal moment assumptions.
 This underscores the interpolation of the two extremes of randomization and determinism.
 In principle, we uniformly independently randomize when we have no information and assumptions at all.
 Conversely, if we had all the necessary information, i.e., all potential outcomes were encoded through our notions of homophily and interference, then we can deterministically solve for an optimal design.

+The importance of randomization for robustness has a long history, and here we mention only a few representative references most closely related to our perspective. \citet{fisher1925statistical, fisher1935design} first emphasized this importance through the role of randomization in yielding unbiased estimates of experimental error, which are vital for valid testing procedures. \citet{wu1981robustness} further studied robustness from the perspective of the worst-case mean squared error; showing that the Bernoulli randomized design is minimax optimal over invariant sets of model violations, as is also reflected in our framework.
+The paper also describes how efficiency can be gained with structured assignments aligned with particular patterns of violations.
+More recently, \citet{kallus2018optimal} showed that, without structural information on how the outcomes depend on the particular covariates, Bernoulli randomization is minimax optimal with respect to variance.